 As we read these stories, the first thought that should come to mind is two other sister brides that in fact led to Samaria and Jerusalem.
 While the story is long and detailed, Scripture clearly relates the history of Leah and Rachel and their offspring, Judah and Joseph.
 It is through this intriguing story that we see God’s plan and purpose.

 Christendom is quick, too quick, to dismiss Leah and claim that Rachel is the one Jacob wanted.
-They deny that the story of history is wrapped up in Jacob’s learning to walk at peace with both.
+They deny that the story of history is wrapped up in Jacob’s learning to walk at peace with both and with the sisters learning to walk at peace with each otherr.
 Further, the ultimate family story is played out in Ezekiel 37 as the house of Judah (Leah) and the house of Ephraim (Joseph/Rachel) are brought together in the hand of “My servant David’ to live in the land and walk according to the statutes and ordinances in peace forever.
 As verse 22 clearly states, they will no longer be two nations or two peoples.

 Christendom further ignores that it was God’s plan to divide the house, and once divided, the house is to never again be a singularity.
 Let me explain.